 The sky’s the limit

 These days, thanks to advances in modern technology, we can give you a view of the Cambridge backs from above.
-This short 60s video gives you an idea of some of the wonderful sights that can be seen along the river Cam.
+This short 60 second video gives you an idea of some of the wonderful sights that can be seen at the colleges along the river Cam.